Gray Matter LogoGray Matter Workshop

 Tune driveGains (TunerConstants.java)

-Configure velocity PID gains for your drive motors to ensure accurate speed control.
+Tune velocity PID gains for your drive motors so they hold commanded speeds.

 Two-Phase Tuning Approach: